Tips and tricks Best practice guides, FAQ & more

 Here are a few reasons why that is:

-Read more: 4 Steps Businesses Miss When Calculating the ROI of Test Automation
+Read more: How to Calculate the ROI of Test Automation

 All of the above factors lead to a quantifiable loss.
 But what else can automation help companies do?